 When the espresso is done brewing but the machine still has some steam in it, use the extra steam to froth your milk.
 Milk froths best; cream and creamer don’t froth quite as much, but they still work.Then, pour the espresso in a thin stream into your cup.
 This makes the bullseye mark in the center.

 Don’t stir the drink!
 What really makes this drink special is the contrast between the powerful espresso and the sweet milk.
 Your first sips are sweet and creamy, then gradually more straight espresso; finally, your last sip is sweet again.

 For a delicious variation on the Bullseye Espresso, try using a tablespoon of Bailey’s Irish Cream or Frangelico (hazelnut liquer) instead of sugar.
 Alternatively, you can try adding pure maple syrup, or heating the milk and using Demerar or Muscovado sugar to add depth of flavor.

-Nacha coffee is proactive in plans to distribute their line globally.
-Hopefully they will bring some further recognition of Thailand as a fine coffee-producing country (635,000 152-pound bags in 2008) as they pioneer the sale of roasted, branded coffee outside of their own country.
+Nacha coffee is proactive in plans to distribute its line globally.
+Hopefully, they will bring some further recognition to Thailand as a fine coffee-producing country (635,000 152-pound bags in 2008) as they pioneer the sale of roasted, branded coffee outside of their own country.